 For many women, breast size is an important part of a confident self-image and attractiveness.
 Breast augmentation plastic surgery can add fullness to breasts that have decreased in size or have begun to sag due to age, pregnancy, or weight loss.
 Some women choose larger breasts to balance their overall appearance, creating a proportion that suits their natural beauty and unique personal attributes.
 Breast augmentation plastic surgery is a highly personal decision.
-In your Fort Worth cosmetic surgery or Weatherford cosmetic surgery or consultation at Anderson Plastic Surgery, we will discuss any concerns you may have and explain the details of breast augmentation plastic surgery.
+In your Fort Worth cosmetic surgery consultation at Anderson Plastic Surgery, we will discuss any concerns you may have and explain the details of breast augmentation plastic surgery.
 We will guide you through the many options to consider, including breast implant type (saline or silicone gel), breast size and profile, and breast augmentation surgical method.
-Dr. Anderson and Dr. Daniels take great pride in helping his breast augmentation patients from Fort Worth, Weatherford and other West Texas communities achieve their desired aesthetic goals and improved self-esteem.
+Dr. Anderson and Dr. Daniels take great pride in helping his breast augmentation patients from Fort Worth and other West Texas communities achieve their desired aesthetic goals and improved self-esteem.

 Saline Vs. Silicone

 SALINE BREAST IMPLANTS

 Saline breast implants are filled with a sterile saltwater solution and offer no risk to the patient in terms of extracapsular spread or silicone leakage.
 Saline implants are appealing to many because they generally cost less than silicone implants.
 In some patients, silicone may be a better option due to the rippling that may occur along the edges of the saline implant that can be visible in thin-chested women.
 Patients considering saline implants must be at least 18 years of age.